When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: The Role Shift of Importance Sampling Ratio in OSRL

+The gradient view in Appendix~\ref{sec:gradient_analysis} motivates our empirical analysis.
+Although IS ratios are introduced to compensate for the mismatch between the behavior policy and the current policy, GRPO-style OSRL computes advantages at the response level and broadcasts them to all tokens.
+Thus, the IS ratio becomes the main token-specific factor in the effective update weight.
+We therefore ask whether IS is necessary as a distribution-correction mechanism in this setting, or whether it mainly reshapes learning dynamics through ratio-induced weighting.

-To evaluate the practical effects of IS weights in OSRL, we compare two methods.
-Both methods use the same token-masking strategy, but differ in their IS weights: (1) GRPO with original IS, and (2) GRPO without IS (where all IS weights are fixed to 1.0).
-To better observe the effects of IS, the experiments involve a relatively high number of off-policy updates: ppo\_epochs = 3, and train\_batch\_size / mini\_batch\_size = 4.
-All subsequent experiments follow this configuration.
+\paragraph{Setup.} To evaluate the practical effects of IS weights in OSRL, we compare two variants that are identical except for the use of $r_t$ ratios: (1) GRPO with original IS weights, and (2) GRPO without IS weights (where all IS weights are fixed to 1.0).
+If IS were indispensable for correcting this mismatch, removing it would be expected to noticeably degrade performance or destabilize training.